patrick-llgc/Learning-Deep-Learning/paper_notes/voxformer.md

 #### Technical details
+- The architecture heavily borrows the deformable attention idea from [BEVFormer](bevformer.md).
 - Mask tokens are basically learned embeddings, and they are used to pad the sparse queries in spatial domain to form a uniformly shaped dense tensor, before feeding into self-attention.
 In other words, |Q_p| + |m| = |Q|.
 - 256x256x32, with 0.2m resolution.
 20 classes (19 semantic + 1 empty). --> Same as [OpenOccupancy](openoccupancy.md).
 - KPI evaluation: IoU for geometric completion, and mIoU for semantic segmentation.